 There are a lot of fast motions with resistance bands here so go slow at first if you want to avoid pulling something.
 That is unless you’re a young punk in which case get off my lawn and go for it!

 KILLER MOVE: SUPERMAN/KNEE STRIKE ( like Plyo pushups with teeth )

 SPRAWL and BRAWL

 Think of this as a non-sissy version of Kenpo X ( which I hate ).
 There’s lots of getting up and down, being on your back, doing strikes and explosive ground work.
 Speed, core and co-ordination will be the goals to achieve here.

 Mike also recommends workout gloves for this, but in all fairness you probably won’t need them unless your floor is sandpaper.

 One complaint: He named a move “Jersey Shore”.
 I’m pretty sure that’s illegal.
 Sure Mike, we understand that you know the producers of the show.
 But like my shameful past of working as a pig castrator ( no joke ), I keep that distasteful fact to myself.
 Then again, the move is a floor punch, so just imagine you’re pounding “The Situation’s” face into hamburger.

 KILLER MOVE: FALL PUSH-UP MOUNTAIN CLIMBERS

-The Dysfunctional Parrot trains hard with a music montage playing in the background and prepares to take on the Kobra Kai at the All-Valley Karate Championship with the help of TAPOUT XT!
+PART 2 of Tapout XT review now available as the Parrot trains to a music montage and prepares to take on the Kobra Kai at the All-Valley Karate Championship with the help of TAPOUT XT!